PervasiveWellbeingTech/Popbots-Engine/README.md

 - A bot conversation should always start with <START> flag and Finish with <CONVERSATION_END>
 - The START flag must always be at index 0
-- All the columns must be filled ( no NA is accepted)
+- All the columns must be filled for each row ( no NA is accepted)
 - No content must be added outside of the given columns ( such as comments). - - Comments are ok but using the google sheet "Comments"

 Line Breaks: